colorer/EclipseColorer/README.md

   * libnative - library in C ++ with the basic functions of text parsing
   * schemes - Colorer schemes

-Since libnative specific for each platform on which can be run plugin, its build is performed separately for each platform.
+Since libnative is specific for each platform on which this plugin can be run, its build is performed separately for each platform.
 Ready libraries are added to the folder distr/os and are used in the build plugin.

 How to build from source